mamersfo/datomic-intro-java/pres/content.md

 ![EAVT](resources/eavt.png)

-* Datomic: facts, EAVT, Datoms
+* Datomic: facts, EAVT, Datoms - combined with a declarative, relational query language to store and retrieve those facts (no SQL by the way)

 ---